 Logistics and transportation professionals should evaluate the way shipments are transferred to a distribution center or retailer; the routes taken; and how important messages and events are managed while a product is in-transit — especially when using a third-party provider.

 Furthermore, today’s consumers want the ability to go online at any moment and see the precise location of their package, be alerted if there are any problems and get an on-time delivery estimate.
-With visibility being crucial to both the business and its customers, omnichannel demands synchronized, real-time data across numerous locations and systems — similar to the challenges mentioned previously with regards to the effective use of data.
+With visibility throughout the entire supply chain being crucial to both the business and its customers, omnichannel demands synchronized, real-time data across numerous locations and systems — similar to the challenges mentioned previously with regards to the effective use of data.

 Although different from omnichannel, subscription-based retail business models are intriguing opportunities as well.
 They not only enable supply chain professionals to forecast more easily, but also offer consumers lower costs.

 Along the same lines, some companies are educating customers on the value of choosing a particular, fixed delivery day.
 This makes it easier to consolidate shipments, save fuel and miles on the road and reduce the organization’s carbon footprint.
 Although not everyone will get on board, the benefits of a more environmentally friendly logistics and transportation process would convince many consumers to modify their behavior rather than insisting on instant gratification.

 Build Competitive Advantage with a TMS